WINNING PLAYS & PLAYWRIGHTS FOR SPRING/SUMMER 2025:

-Young at Heartland, our senior (55+) acting troupe, is always looking for new mini-scripts (really, really short) for their showcase performances and touring troupe in the community.
+Young at Heartland, our senior (55+) acting troupe, is looking for new mini-scripts (really, really short – about 5 minutes) for their showcase performances and touring troupe in the community.
 There is a Spring and a Fall semester, where scripts will be called for.
 The best scripts deal with a senior moment, conflict or situation.
-Currently we are collecting scripts for Fall 2023 with a deadline of July 26, 2023

 We take into consideration the following when selecting scripts: